niklas-enns/message-broker/README.md

     * For replication, network communication gets involved...
 How and where should this interface be documented?
 * Class Diagrams help to visualize and question dependencies (if classes have meaningful names)
 * Sockets can get into closed state, although it still contains unread data
+* In the beginning, something is created in a separate class.
+As the class grows, we start to extract parts that belong together into other classes which act as collaborators.
+  After a few iterations, the amount of code logic the initial class decreases more and more until it becomes a facade whose only purpose is to forward calls to the collaborators.
+During that transformation, code migrates from one class to another one.
+Applying the rule "every class should have a corresponding unit-test class" complicates that transformation process, because of continuous adjustments of unit tests.
+* In the beginning, one layer seems to be a good layer to write tests against.
+Over time, complexity hidden by the layers interfaces grows silently.
+Every iteration of development adds a little bit to the interface
+  * The tests become hard to maintain, when too many implementation details leak out of the class
+  * A common approach is to limit the scope of tests by mocking out other modules
+* Classes grow, because the interface grows
+  * I extended the central `Broker`-class with methods that provide insights into the broker.
+These methods are not needed for the broker to perform its origin task but to make testing easier.
+The common approach for (unit) testing is to execute the same code that is used in prod - but with defined inputs and asserted outputs.
+In contrast, the approach I used does not (only) rely on the observable behaviour when the broker performs its original task but performs assertions on the internal state of the broker.
+You could argue that this is some sort of whitebox testing or testing with a dedicated testing interface.
+* A good reason to extend an existing class is that it keeps staying one thing
+  * Splitting it into two things requires a decision - where to cut.
+It might turn out that the cutting line was a bad one.
+No one wants to be the person to be blamed for that decision.
+  * Finding an agreement within a team on the cutting line is not a preferred task.
+  * Decomposition of classes is a structural change and brings a higher probability to cause merge conflicts with other development tasks
+  * After decomposition, multiple people have to learn the new structure (the decomposition invalidates the mental model)
+* A good reason to extend an existing class is
+  * When the class serves as an entry point (Façade) of a module and the interface is extended, the class has to be extended.
+This extends the width of the interface of the class but not the volume of code that implements the interface.
+The implementations are delegates.
+* In concurrent scenarios, just looking at the end result is not enough.
+Verification of the intermediate steps is required, because faulty behavior in the inner might still produce correct results in the end.
+For now, that's fine but in the future, this might cause unwanted side effects.